microsoft/vscode-debugadapter-node/protocol/README.md

   * Adds a `terminateThreads` request and a corresponding `supportsTerminateThreadsRequest` capability.
   * Made the `__restart` attribute official on the `launch` or `attach` requests.
 It corresponds to the `restart` attribute on the `terminated` event.
   * Adds a `setExpression` request and a corresponding `supportsSetExpression` capability.
 This request can be used to assign a value to an assignable expression (aka "l-value").
+  * Adds a new optional `preserveFocusHint` to the `stopped` event.
+A value of true hints to the frontend that this event should not change the focus.

 * 1.27.x:
   * Adds a new `capabilities` event that hints to the frontend that one or more capabilities got updated.